Thai protesters hit the streets as PM clings to power - Borneo Post Online

 Bangkok has been plagued with regular street protests since late June including clashes between demonstrators and police.

-Officers have deployed tear gas, rubber bullets, and water cannon while some protesters have retaliated with ping pong bombs and slingshots. – Bernama
+Officers have deployed tear gas, rubber bullets, and water cannon while some protesters have retaliated with ping pong bombs and slingshots. – AFP